Saturday – Do I Hear a Waltz

 I realize I’m once again breaking my promise to keep to my new Lisboa experiences and that I have previously written about visiting the Castelo but I want to share a little of their experience.
 With my vow in mind, I’ll keep this section brief.

-As my sister noted in her diary, the day was sunny and fairly warm and “there are fabulous viewing points along the perimeter” such as this one I took on my previous visit.
+As my sister noted in her diary, the day was sunny and fairly warm and “there are fabulous viewing points along the perimeter” of the castle such as this one I took on my previous visit.

 As it turns out, delaying this visit until later in the trip had certain advantages in that it allowed me to see how much of an impression the trip was making on my grandnephews.
 As we stood looking at some of those “fabulous views”, each of the boys was able to identify several of the places they’d visited.
 It also gave them a sense of how compact the old city is.
 It was fun and enlightening for me to see it through their eyes and is why I deemed it worth mentioning.